pivoshenko/uv-plugin-up/CONTRIBUTING.md

 uv tests
 ```

-When contributing to `uv-plugin-up`, automated tools will be run to ensure your code is mergeable.
+When contributing to `uv-upsync`, automated tools will be run to ensure your code is mergeable.
 You must make sure your code passes type checks and is formatted properly:

 ```shell
 uv format